The importance of pollinators in the natural world cannot be overstated.

 15. Borage

-Borage is not only pretty but also a fairly low-maintenance flower that attracts pollinators.
+Borage is a pretty flower that requires little care.
+It’s also great for attracting pollinators.
 Additionally, it is drought-tolerant and will thrive in cool and warm climates.

 Not only are the blue-colored, star-shaped flowers a nice addition to your garden, but the leaves and flowers of this herb are also edible.